tjjmoto/hw-ruby-intro/README.md

 You have two setup options: feel free to use one or both (with good github usage so you can coordinate your code!)

 The first option is "remote"- with this option, you will be using a docker container hosted on the UCCS servers.
-You will need to have internet access and connect to the VPN to use it.
+You will need to have internet access and connect to the UCCS VPN to use it.
 The second option is a local install of Docker with the same environment installed.

+If you would like to use Docker natively, please see the instructions here: https://canvas.uccs.edu/courses/131846/pages/using-docker-if-you-do-not-want-to-use-the-remote-environment There is a quick tutorial of how to use Docker on Canvas here: https://canvas.uccs.edu/courses/131846/pages/new-to-docker-helpful-commands.
 To get to your coding environment, go to http://localhost after your docker container is up and running.

+If you want to use the remote environment hosted on UCCS servers:
+Student Editor URL: editor.{yourUCCSUsername}-4-advse-4300.uccs.devedu.io Student App URL: app.{yourUCCSUsername}-4-advse-4300.uccs.devedu.io The password is yourstudent ID number.

-To get started, open a terminal.
+Once you're in (in Docker or in the remote environment), open a terminal.
 In the upper left-hand corner, click on the hamburger (the 3 lines), View, Terminal.
 And you're set!

+The environment provided is very bare bones, so adapt it to what you like- don't forget to do 'apt-get update'!
+The ruby and rails tools are pre-installed.

 To work more fully from the terminal, install your editor of choice.
 For example:
 `apt-get update && apt-get install vim` or `apt-get update && apt-get install emacs`.
 To set this editor as default for all applications, `export EDITOR=vi` or `export EDITOR=emacs`.